tracerdominion/Tournament_Building/README.md

 #### Removal functions

-Should take parameters `stage`, which is the index of the stage in the stages array at the very top of the script, and `row`, which is the row in the Results sheet that is to be removed.
+Should take two parameters `num` and `name`, the first of which is 8 less than the row number of the administration sheet corresponding to that stage, and the second of which is the name of the stage, and `row`, which is the row in the Results sheet that is to be removed.
 Should return true if the result is able to be removed, and false otherwise.
 To match existing names, called `remove<Stage_type>`.